asvd/helios-kernel/README.md

-Helios Kernel - inculde() for javascript
+Helios Kernel - include() for JavaScript
 ========================================

-Helios Kernel is a javascript module loader and dependency manager with a simple module format which is cross-compatible between the browser-based environment and [Node.js](http://nodejs.org/) without any conversion.
+Helios Kernel is a JavaScript module loader and dependency manager with a simple module format which is cross-compatible between the browser-based environment and [Node.js](http://nodejs.org/) without any conversion.
 Helios Kernel tracks the dependency graph, loads and